IntrovertedMage/AO3Downloader.koplugin/README.md

 - Open a new search for works containing a certain tag by tapping the tags link in an open fanfic file
 - Open up a users profile by tapping on the users link in an open fanfic file
 - Improve downloaded works menu
+- View and manage series, user and works subscriptions when logged in
+- Option to use cookies as alternative login method
+- Support for collections
+- Mass download all works in series/ certain amount of works in work search results

 ## Screenshots
 ![plugin-open](example-images/plugin-open.png)